 An accurate and timely diagnosis

-Accurately diagnosing cancer in its early stages can often lead to treatment that may cure it if caught early enough.
-Diagnosing strokes and heart attacks will in more cases than not, open the door to receiving the exact treatment necessary to save a person’s life.
+Accurately diagnosing your cancer in its early stages can often lead to treatment that may cure you, if caught early enough.
+Diagnosing strokes and heart attacks early, will too.
+Opening those accurate and timely doors to you receiving the exact treatment needed to save your life is, well, vital.

 Medical Malpractice Caps in Texas

-The caps (maximum payouts) for a Medical Malpractice lawsuits in Texas prevent damages from getting too high.
-Damages fall into two categories, economic damages, and non-medical damages.
+The maximum payouts (caps) for Medical Malpractice lawsuits in Texas are designed to prevent lawsuit damages from getting too high.
+Lawsuit damages fall into two categories, economic damages, and non-medical damages.
 The medical malpractice caps are only enforced on non-economic damages.

-Economic Damages: Are related to medical bills and expenses, past lost wages future lost wages things that are relatively easy to put a dollar amount to.
+- Economic Damages: Are related to your medical bills and expenses, past lost wages future lost wages things that are easy to put a dollar amount to.

-Non-Economic Damages: Are related to items such as pain-and-suffering, or mental anguish, or disfigurements, or impairments.
+- Non-Economic Damages: Are related to items such as your pain-and-suffering, or mental anguish, or disfigurements, or impairments.
 Such damages are much harder to assess and put dollar amounts on.

 Confused?
-Help is just a phone call away…
+Don’t worry, it IS confusing.
+Help, however, is just a phone call away…

-Dan Street Attorney and Counselor is a qualified and experienced medical malpractice attorney in the Dallas area.
-Dan has successfully fought for and received awards in excess of tens of millions of dollars for the 35 years he has been practicing law.
-There is never a fee from STREET LAW FIRM until we successfully resolve your case.
+Dan Street is a qualified and an experienced medical malpractice attorney in the Dallas area.
+Dan has received awards for his clients in excess of tens of millions of dollars in the 36 years he has been practicing law.
+There is never a fee from STREET LAW FIRM until Dan successfully resolves your case.
 Contact our office if you or a loved one feel your medical case has been acted upon negligently or irresponsibly.